-DIY Creative Ways to Repurpose and Reuse Old Windows as Picture Frames
+Creative Ways to Repurpose Old Windows Into DIY Picture Frames

 A vintage or antique window makes a fantastic medium for a collage picture frame.
 Whether you love tackling new DIY projects or you're simply passionate about photography and want a distinctive way to display some of your favorite photos, an old window is a great option.
 Start browsing ideas for inspiration and then use them to create a photo display that is truly your own.